Alexander-Anderson306/Poke-Doke-DB/README.md

 Poke-Doke is desktop application that allows users to collect, view, and manage virtual Pokémon trading cards.
 The system includes a graphical user interface built with JavaFX, a Java backend using Javalin to handle HTTP requests, and a MySQL database that stores users, cards, packs, and inventory data.
-The goal of the application is to simulate the experience of collecting Pok´ emon cards.
+The goal of the application is to simulate the experience of collecting Pokémon cards.
 Users can create an account, log in, purchase card packs, and view the cards in their inventory.
 When a user purchases a pack, the backend randomly selects cards based on pack rarity and updates the user’s stored inventory.
 The frontend then displays these cards, along with details such as card type, rarity, and artwork.